 We also ordered the goat dumplings with a corn sauce and we all agreed that they were the best dumplings we have ever eaten!
 We were each given large pairs of tweezers and four dumplings were served on another unusual bespoke plate.
 We thoroughly enjoyed dunking the dumplings into the corn sauce but we would have loved a spoon to be able to really enjoy the sauce.

-Our final starter was pork served on a spicy cracker with avocado.
+Our final starter at Kentia was pork served on a spicy cracker with avocado.
 The pork had been cooked beautifully, it was really soft and the cracker that it was served on was perfectly crispy.
 We couldn’t taste alot of spice but the flavours and textures worked well.
 We were unable to determine how they had prepared the avocado but it was impressive, it was very smooth and had a great flavour.
 A warm braised red cabbage in a miniature saucepan was a fab accompaniment.

 We were served a selection of amuse bouche, we hadn’t ordered this but it was a really nice touch.
 This included a small bowl with a chunky beef ragu, a falafel and a soft fish cake served on a crispy bread.